Evolving with 2023 Healthcare Payer Technology Trends

 Restraints: Navigating the Roadblocks Health Plans Face

 Health plans have long known the advantages of advanced healthcare payer technology.
 But the usual suspects continue to block progress.
-Slim margins, data security concerns and outsourcing costs could prevent health plans from making headway on their goals this year.
+Slim margins, solution fragmentation, data security concerns and outsourcing costs could prevent health plans from making headway on their goals this year.

 Uncertain medical loss ratios

-The uncertainty around the economic situation and how healthcare costs will affect medical loss ratios has some health plans putting strategic technology investments on hold.
-Profits and operating margins at insurers go up and down, quarter by quarter, leading to conservative financial outlooks.
-Combined with the historic struggles to efficiently and effectively transition to digital processes, taking on new technology projects may feel too risky in the short-term.
+While that reality materializes, combined with the historic struggles to efficiently and effectively transition to digital processes, taking on new technology projects may continue to feel risky in the short-term.
 But the status quo may prove even more risky.

 Health plans can overcome this perceived risk by seeking out solutions that surface quick wins and set them up for long-term advantages.
 Look for speed to value.
 Enterprise healthcare payer technology that emphasizes industry standards, streamlines data sources, builds empathy with stakeholders, improves efficiency and reduces team frustration will pay dividends.